OrangeFrog210/COMP561/README.md

-# COMP561
+# COMP561 (Computational Biology Methods)
-A repository for COMP561 (Computational Biology Methods) taken in Fall 2020.
+A repository for storing Jupyter Notebooks used for COMP561's final project.
+Fall 2020.